Summary

 I Fermi-estimated the scale of the welfare of various animal populations from the absolute value of the expected total hedonistic utility (ETHU).
 I computed this from the product between:

-• Intensity of the mean experience as a fraction of that of the worst possible experience.
+• Intensity of the mean experience as a fraction of the median welfare range.

 • Population size.